discord/access/README.md

 REACT_APP_API_SERVER_URL=http://localhost:6060
 ```

-Then run the following commands to set up your python virtual environment:
+Then run the following commands to set up your python virtual environment.
+Access can be run with Python 3.10 and above:

 ```
-python3.11 -m venv venv
+python3 -m venv venv
 . venv/bin/activate
 pip install -r requirements.txt
 ```